-Once you have given the PDI instructions, begin coding!
+After you have given the parent instructions for PDI: Begin coding!

-- Code parent verbalizations as you would for CDI, with some adjustments: - When a parent gives a command, you will first place a tally in the TOTAL box in the PDI coding section of the form- noting whether it is a direct or indirect command. - You will then watch for compliance - o If child complies-place another tally in the COMPLIES box - If the child complies after the PDI sequence has started, but before the explanation, place a tally in COMPLIES AFTER WARNING box. - PDI Sequence: Once the child has refused to comply, the caregiver should follow the PDI Time-out sequence: Count, Warn, Count, Explain then Time Out. - o Start tracking the PDI sequence section in each box - If the child does not comply after the explanation you will then watch how the parent performs the PDI TIME OUT - Praises! - Once a parent has given a command and the child has complied, and the parent follows up with a praise, place a tally in the FOLLOW-UP PRAISE box - Any praise that occurs immediately after a command, should NOT be placed in the Labeled Praise box, only in the FOLLOW-UP PRAISE box - You only move to the time out section if the parent enters Time-Out. - Time Out: When parents start the time-out process, you can use your reminder to figure out if they followed the correct time-out sequence.
-This is one for the simple time-out:
+- Code parent verbalizations as you would for CDI, with some adjustments: - When a parent gives a command, you will first place a tally in the TOTAL box in the PDI coding section of the form- noting whether it is a direct or indirect command. - You will then watch for compliance - o If child complies-place another tally in the COMPLIES box - If the child does not comply at first, but complies after the parent gives a warning, place another tally in COMPLIES AFTER WARNING box - If the child does not comply, the parent gives a warning, and the child still does not comply, you will then watch how the parent performs the PDI sequence - PDI Sequence: Once the child has refused to comply even after a warning, the parent should follow the PDI time-out sequence: Counting, Warning, Follow-Through with the Time Out.
+There are a quite a few different scenarios that can occur, however here are the basics: - If the parent counts to 5 correctly (both times) and gives a warning correctly, place a tally in the CORRECT/COUNTING box and the CORRECT/WARNING box - If the parent then follows through, place a tally in the CORRECT/FOLLOW-THRU box - Any incorrect actions, such as giving an incorrect warning, or skipping counting, a mark should be placed in the INCORRECT box. - If the parent forgets to count the first time, but counts correctly the second time, place a mark in INCORRECT.
+You may want to make a note that the parent forgot the first count. - If the child has refused to comply and the parent should be using the time out sequence, but DOES NOT, place a tally in each INCORRECT/COUNTING/WARNING and FOLLOW THRU box - Praises! - Once a parent has given a command and the child has complied, and the parent follows up with a praise, place a tally in the FOLLOW-UP PRAISE box - Any praise that occurs after a command, should NOT be placed in the Labeled Praise box, only in the FOLLOW-UP PRAISE box - In the end, it should look like this: